Our Website Policy

 All software used for developing and maintaining the website will be legally registered (if necessary) with appropriate fees paid.

-Website policy adopted by Kirk Session in June 2018.
-To be reviewed again by the end of September 2018.
+Website policy adopted by Kirk Session in June 2018 and reviewed at the end of September 2018.
+The policy will be reviewed in September 2019.

 If you have any questions, queries or concerns about our website, please get in touch with our website administrator: firstname.lastname@example.org